-Camdenton Sites: Modine / Mulberry Well / Hulett Lagoon / Dawson Metal Products Camdenton Facility #2 / Camdenton Sludge Disposal Area Site
+Camdenton Sites: 221 Sunset Drive Facility / City Lagoon #3 / Dawson Metal Products Camdenton Facility #2 / Camdenton Sludge Disposal Area / Camdenton Treatment Plant Lagoon

-The Missouri Department of Natural Resources has received valuable information from the public, including former employees.
-If you have additional information to share, please consider completing this brief form to assist the department in protecting human health.
+The Missouri Department of Natural Resources has received valuable information from the public; including former employees.
+Let us know if you have additional information that can help the department protect human health.
+You may provide your comments and information online.
 Also, if you have a private drinking water well and live within city limits, please notify us.
-Information obtained from these forms will be used by the department to assist with our investigations.
+All of this information will assist the department with our investigations.